uber/prototool/docs/install.md

   chmod +x /usr/local/bin/prototool
 ```

+## Golang Modules

-You can also install the `prototool` binary using `go get` if using Go 1.11+ with module support
+You can also install the `prototool` binary using `go get` if using Go 1.11+ with Modules enabled.
-enabled.
 You can specify a branch such as `dev`, or a specific commit.

 ```bash
 GO111MODULE=on go get github.com/uber/prototool/cmd/prototool@dev